 Express self-check if you need Django

-What can you make with the Django web framework?
+What can you make with this web framework?
 If you can agree with the following statements, then Django will be the perfect tool for its fulfillment:

 - You want to use open-source and not pay for licenses

 - You need extensive documentation and a supportive community in case you get stuck and will need help from the side

 - Your project is about web application development or API backend

 - Your core principles are moving ahead fast, deploying fast, making lots of changes along the way, and saving some bucks